noritersand/noritersand.github.io/_drafts/2020-07-20-영어넘모어려워-문법-기본-basic-grammar.md

 - Jain arrived in Brazil three days *ago*.
 - I bought these shoes a few days *ago*.
 - Lynn and Mark got married 20 years *ago*.
+- David has played the piano *since* he was seven years old.

 ### violet